mgajczewski/PilotVoice/docs/api-plan.md

 -   **Surveys**: Represents surveys associated with competitions.
 Mapped to the `surveys` table.
 -   **Survey Responses**: Represents user-submitted responses to surveys.
 Mapped to the `survey_responses` table.
 -   **Admin**: A virtual resource for administrative operations like role management.
--   **Anonymizer**: A virtual resource for processing text to remove personal data.

 ## 2. Endpoints